 Toronto, Canada-based singer/songwriter Katie McBride has fans in Iceland.
 And it’s not just because her blissful electro-pop EP, World of Dreams, pulls from the calm atmospheres of ambient music which might fit the aesthetic of such a serene country.
-It’s because McBride used Spotify for Artist’s playlist submission tool to get the reverb-drenched “Garden of Grá” onto New Music Friday playlists, immediately planting her song in the ears of wider audiences.
+It’s because McBride used Spotify for Artist’s playlist pitch tool to get the reverb-drenched “Garden of Grá” onto New Music Friday playlists, immediately planting her song in the ears of wider audiences.

 The path towards establishing her sound and finding a wide audience started with McBride’s listening habits.
 “I just listen to ambient music, basically,” she says, " I'm a pretty upbeat person, but there's melancholy as well.
 And I think that comes through in my music—the mood is always quite mixed.”
 To celebrate her various moods and influences, McBride created a Lovelist—her personal playlist of favorite tracks containing a wistful Joanna Brouk tune, a spacey KAYTRANADA instrumental, and a ghostly a cappella Grouper song, among others.
-While talking through the world of playlists, McBride took some time to tell us about her experience with Spotify’s submission tool, how she uses her Lovelist to interact with fans, and more.
+While talking through the world of playlists, McBride took some time to tell us about her experience with Spotify’s pitch tool, how she uses her Lovelist to interact with fans, and more.

 Katie McBride: In the past I had had a positive experience with Spotify playlisting, but the way my music had gotten on those playlists was random—I uploaded music and it happened to get featured.
 This time I wanted to make sure it was on their radar so I emailed a Spotify curator to pitch them the music.
 They let me know about the new playlist submission tool, which I then tried using the Spotify for Artists website.
 I was able to submit that song for consideration in a much more efficient way, and it worked to get the music on some great playlists.